CNN TV

 Violence will come back as the opposition will attempt to gain control of the country.
 Watch out for Iran attempting to take advantage of the situation and take total control.
 Can you imagine Iraq and Iran uniting?
 We really would be having a problem.

-CSM June 30th, 2009 11:17 am ET
+June 30, 2009 at 11:17 am |

 The US invaded another country, spent thousands of lives and billions of dollars to: